rortegat/generic-pageable/README.md

 ### Pagination functionality provided by Spring Data JPA without querying databases.

-The **Pageable** object included in Spring Boot JPA dependency allow us to implement the pagination functionality converting this object in to SQL statements.
+The **Pageable** object included in Spring Boot JPA dependency allow us to implement the pagination functionality converting this object in to SQL code and filter our resultSet so we can't use it out of JPA context.

-This Utils class allow us to apply the Pageable attributes to a list of objects.
+This Utils class allow us to reuse and apply the Pageable attributes to a given list of objects without using any database.

 How to use it...